 What do my test results mean?

-Having low or high numbers of B cells, T cells, and/or NK cells can be caused by many illnesses or diseases.
+Having low or high numbers of B cells, T cells, or NK cells may mean you have an illness

 How is this test done?

 The test is done with a blood sample.
 A needle is used to draw blood from a vein in

 Having a blood test with a needle carries some risks.
 These include bleeding, infection,